 One of the best ways to improve your content’s search-ability is to turn your video’s summary into a Swiss army knife.
 Begin with the description of the contents.
 Entice readers by mentioning the contents therein, but without giving away the ending.
 Make sure that the length fits above the “read more” break in the YouTube display; otherwise impatient viewers may avoid reading it.

 Next, focus on keywords that will help YouTube’s engines and Google’s search index find your video.
-In this way, a YouTube clip is a lot like a web page; search engine spiders are looking for any information available to categorize and serve it to the right audience.
+In this way, a YouTube clip is a lot like a web page; search engine spiders are looking for any information available to categorise and serve it to the right audience.
 Guide them in the right direction by including phrases and words that resonate with your audience.

 Finally, add links to additional content and your website.
 Interested viewers will likely look for your URL, so include that information and guide their curiosity.
 If your video is part of a series, include the next and previous segments, which will help place these videos in the suggestions box on the right-hand side.
 By doing this, you’re giving your audience plenty to enjoy, even after the original footage is done rolling.